 The Glen Corrie Picnic Area and trailhead has a bathroom and water along with ADA-friendly picnic areas and trash receptacles.
 Some snacks are available for sale at the park store further down the park road.

-The combination of trails, mostly well-marked but sometimes not, can be confusing.
+The combination of trails, mostly well-marked but not always, can be slightly confusing.
 A park map containing all the trails is available at the park store and can be pretty helpful on the loop hike.
-Loch Lomond Recreation Area hours can be found here or by calling 831.420.5320.
+Note park hours vary by season.
+Swimming is not permitted in the lake.
+Additional questions can be directed to the Loch Lomond office at 831.420.5320.